microsoft/wineryjs/docs/api/application.md

 # Application

-`Application` is an entity that exposes a list of logical related service methods, and manages resources to execute them.
+**Application** is an entity that exposes a list of logical related service methods, and manages resources to execute them.

-From deployment perspective, application is developed and distributed as a NPM module, with an `app.json` at its root directory.
+From deployment perspective, application is developed and distributed as a NPM module, with an `app.json` (see [schema](../../schema/application-config.schema.json)) at its root directory.

 Programmingly, an application is a container that  holds
-- An [`ObjectContext`](./object-context.md) object as an application-level container of object types, object providers, and a collection of named objects.
-Particularly, named objects of `Interceptor` and `EntryPoint` type create the execution stack for request processing.
+- An application-level [object context](./object-context.md) as a container for application object types, object providers, and a collection of named objects.
+In particular, named objects [**Interceptor**](#interceptors) and [**EntryPoint**](#entry-points) create the execution stack for request processing.
 - A collection of `Metric` for application level monitoring

 ![Application Object Layout](../images/application-layout.png)

-## Execution stack
+## Request Execution
 Based on **Interceptor** and **Entry Point**, an application execution stack is implemented for routing requests and execute them.

 When serving a request, execution is planned as a stack of interceptors.
 Each interceptor can shortcircuit the request or relay to the next interceptor.
 Stacking interceptors allow us to apply policies like authentication, logging, request pre-processing and response post-processing in a flexible and reusable way.

 ![Application Execution Stack](../images/execution-stack.png)

-Unless specified explicitly at per entry point level, all entry points use a default execution stack specified by property *"defaultExecutionStack"* from `host.json`, which can be overriden from the same property defined in  `app.json`.
+Unless specified explicitly at per entry point level, all entry points use a default execution stack specified by property *"defaultExecutionStack"* from `host.json` (see [schema](../../schema/host-config.schema.json)), which can be overriden from the same property defined in  `app.json`.

 The default execution stack is set as:
 ```json